contrivancecompanychicago/pandemic-simulator-1/README.md

-# covid19sim
+# pandemic-simulator
-A COVID-19 simulator
+A pandemic simulator